 I’m a 31-year old man.

-As long as you feel fine, just add salt to taste.
+As long as you feel fine, just add salt to taste (provided your blood pressure is under control).
 If you get symptoms of salt deficiency – like feeling tired, dizzy, a headache, you might want to try adding a few grams of salt per day temporarily and see if you improve.

 Should I not eat red meat if my triglycerides are high?